catherinelee95/ErrorProneExtension/MyBugChecker/MyBug.md

 }
 ```

 Note that normally, non-integer datatypes being post-incremented/decremented is uncompilable.
-However, it may be possible to perform a type cast to do this.
-As this would still result in buggy code that may fail tests, we do not consider it to be an invalid instance.
-The focus of our bug, however, remains to be integers involved in a useless post increment/decrement.
+However, it may be possible to perform a type cast to bypass the compilation issue.
+As this would still result in buggy code that may fail tests, we do not necessarily consider it to be an invalid instance.
+We do, however, only focus on integers, so we may or may not detect non-integer cases.
+Generally, this is dependent on whether the method returns an integer or not.